-Each year we admit 10-14 students out of a large and highly competitive pool of applicants, and a few more join us through associated programs with Notre Dame’s Medieval Institute, the Program in the History and Philosophy of Science, and the Kroc Institute for International Peace Studies.
+Each year we admit 9 students out of a large and highly competitive pool of applicants, and a few more join us through associated programs with Notre Dame’s Medieval Institute, the Program in the History and Philosophy of Science, and the Kroc Institute for International Peace Studies.
 It is the department’s goal for students to complete the PhD within five years of full-time study.
 All of our students receive financial support for that period.
 Students who complete the PhD in five years are eligible for the College of Arts and Letters 5+1 Postdoctoral Fellowship.

 Director of Graduate Studies: